Exact non-stationary solutions of the Euler equations in two and three dimensions: Future Directions

 There are several natural directions for continuations of this work.
 The first concerns the rigidity of the mechanism underlying our constructions.
 In all of our explicit examples, the steady Euler flow $u_0$ and its image under the inertia operator $\inert u_0$ are both Killing fields.
 However, it is not clear whether this is essential.
 It would be interesting to determine whether this is the only mechanism by which the hypotheses of Theorem~\ref{simultaneous eigenvalue to euler solution} can be satisfied, or whether new classes of solutions arise when these assumptions are relaxed.

 Closely related to this is the question of which three-dimensional Riemannian manifolds admit Killing fields whose curl is also Killing.
 A complete classification would provide a clearer geometric understanding of the scope of the constructions presented here and may reveal additional families of explicit Euler flows.
 We note that complete Killing fields on two-dimensional manifolds (possibly with boundary, possibly noncompact) have been recently classified by Shimizu \cite{shimizu2024hydrodynamic}, who obtained a full description of all topological possibilities.
+A full classification in the three-dimensional case would include circle bundles over manifolds with boundary as opposed to the boundaryless case considered in Section \ref{circle}, along with the classification of all possible bundles over a given surface of positive genus in Theorem \ref{boothbywangprop}.
+The nonorientable case may also be interesting to study as in \cite{khesin2025curvatures}.
+For torus bundles as in Section \ref{torus}, we considered only trivial bundles over surfaces with boundary, but we do not have a global picture or know if there are any examples without boundary.

 We know that even steady flows can have chaotic trajectories, such as the ABC flows~\cite{dombre1986chaotic} on a $3$-torus.
 Our solutions are linear time-dependent combinations of steady flows, which in some cases have closed trajectories.
 The sinusoidal dependence can create precession and lead to trajectories that fill regions of space.
 It would be interesting to see if there can be any closed particle trajectories, or if it is possible to have all trajectories close at the same time (corresponding to closed geodesics in the volume-preserving diffeomorphism group).